slowernews/wisdom-tldr/chapters/introduction.md

 -- Admiral William Mcraven*

 > *"It is possible for ordinary people to choose to be extraordinary." (...)
-"If you need inspiration, don't do it."
+"If you need inspiration, don’t do it."
 -- Elon Musk*

 > *"The biggest clue to whether you enjoy something is if you naturally show leadership in it."